 The Laser is one of the most popular single-handed dinghies in the world.
 The boat is high-performance and relatively low cost.
 The Laser also provides very competitive racing for ALL AGES due to the very tight class association controls which eliminate differences in hull, sails and equipment.
 The lasers sail on Wednesday nights in the Spring, Summer and Fall.

-The very first chartered Snipe Fleet (# 1) originated at White Rock Lake in 1934 and now calls CSC home.
+The very first chartered Snipe fleet originated at White Rock Lake in 1934 and now Snipe Fleet 1 calls CSC home.
 The Snipe is a 15-1/2 ft. sloop weighing 381 pounds with serious "go-fast" controls which have attracted racing sailors world-wide.
 Very tight one-design class rules and superior construction requirements mean these boats remain very competitive for years.
-The Snipes race Saturdays, year around.

 CSC is committed youth sailing education, which teaches children so much about sailing, but also about personal responsibility, safety and being a part of a team.
 Our Juniors programs are led by experienced sailors that have been working with youth for many years.